danielnuriyev/engineering-blog/data-platform.md

   - beware of keeping your business login in one of these tools.
 It is better to keep your business logic in pipepines whose code is in a version control system like Git and use the tools for visualization only
 - **coding** environment should give you the choice of all available AI models.
 Use the cheapest and quick for most tasks + the most expensive and slow for complex tasks.
 I personally use Cursor with Grok for most tasks + Opis for the complex ones.

+An important consideration is whether you will need to process data in a programming language instead of SQL.
+This may be needed for ML or other use cases where SQL, even with User Defined Functions, is insufficient.
+In this case the best choice is Spark.

+At this point if I have to plan a generic data platform, I will design it around Spark because it will cover more use cases than the listed alternatives.
+If I have a budget, I will use Databricks because it provides most of the listed functionality.
+If I use Databricks I will use Dagster to manage dependencies among pipelines and handle failures in a customizeable ways.